convox/docs/docs/management/application.md

 ---
 title: "Application Monitoring"
+description: "Set up availability monitoring, CloudWatch dashboards, alarms, and metrics tracking for Convox applications on AWS."
 ---

+# Application Monitoring

-Once you've got an app running on Convox, setting up monitoring can help you keep it running smoothly.
-As a starting point, we'd recommend the following baseline monitoring coverage when using Convox:
+Once you have an App running on Convox, setting up monitoring can help you keep it running smoothly.
+As a starting point, the following baseline monitoring coverage is recommended when using Convox:

 1. [Set up availability monitoring](#set-up-availability-monitoring) to be notified if your app stops responding.
 1. [Create a CloudWatch Dashboard](#create-a-cloudwatch-dashboard) to help track multiple metrics of your app.